Hackers News Hackers News

 payload = bytes([m[i] ^ s[i % len(s)] for i in range(len(m))])

-The first 8 bytes of the decoded frame data serve as the XOR key; the remainder is the obfuscated payload.
-Content-based security filters inspecting the file as audio will find nothing anomalous.
+In this scheme, the initial eight bytes of the decoded frame data serve as the XOR key, with the remaining data comprising the obfuscated payload.
+Security filters that inspect the file purely as audio will find no anomalies.

-This technique was first observed in TeamPCP’s Kubernetes wiper on March 22.
-Its reuse in the Telnyx package just five days later — carrying both the Windows dropper and the Linux infostealer confirms that TeamPCP has standardized it as part of their toolkit.
+This sophisticated technique was first observed in TeamPCP’s Kubernetes wiper on March 22.
+Its subsequent reuse in the Telnyx package just five days later—delivering both the Windows dropper and the Linux infostealer—confirms that WAV steganography has been standardized as a core component of TeamPCP’s toolkit.

 Indicators of Compromise